How we got here

 October 2008:

-Featured in the RSA Journal and picked up by various people from that, including Psychologies Magazine
+We are featured in the RSA Journal and picked up by various people including Maureen Rice at Psychologies Magazine

 4000 results for 'mindapples' in Google